iauvi/aio-firebog-blocklists/README.md

 ## 👨‍💻 The Tests 👨‍💻

-Utilities engineered to identify what is being<br>blocked by the list of your choice
+Identify what is being blocked by the list of your choice

 |🟧|🟩┃🟦┃🟩|🟧|
 |:---:|:---:|:---:|